Transfer Credit

 Undergraduate – Credit for transfer work may be given if it was taken at an accredited collegiate institution, if it is equivalent to courses offered at South College, and if it carries a grade of C or better.
 Any coursework older than seven years, regardless of the institution at which it was taken, may be denied transfer credit due to the material being determined outdated.
 This also applies to courses taken at South College/Knoxville Business College/South College-Asheville.
-Transfer credit will not be given for developmental courses such as basic mathematics or English, or for skills courses such as keyboarding.
+Accepted time limits for all courses/programs are available via the South College website under the Admissions tab.
+Transfer credit will not be given for developmental courses such as basic mathematics or English.
 Other skill courses completed, such as computer courses and medical lab courses, will be reviewed on an individual basis.
-Students should consult with the Registrar about questions related to acceptance of transfer credits.
-The institution reserves the right to request additional information about any courses requested for transfer evaluation.
+Students should consult with the registrar staff about questions related to acceptance of transfer credits.
+The institution reserves the right to request additional information (e.g. course syllabus, faculty credentials) about any courses requested for transfer evaluation.

-Credits earned in non-accredited programs or at vocational institutions will not be accepted.
-Students transferring from such institutions may attempt to earn credit through the credit by examination process.
+Credits earned at non-accredited or vocational institutions will not be accepted.
+Students transferring from such institutions may attempt to earn credit through the credit by examination process for those courses in which these examinations are available.
 South College does not award credit for experiential learning or for professional certification.

 Acceptance of credits earned at other institutions is limited to 75% of the total hours required for the particular degree or certificate program.
 Credit for transfer work may not be awarded until the applicable official transcripts are received by South College.
 The final term of coursework must be completed at South College unless approved by the Chief Academic Officer.